vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-analyse-hic/domains.rst

 Window sizes are chosen using the ``-w`` parameter.

-We can easily plot all insulation scores at the same time using ``klot``:
+We can easily plot all insulation scores at the same time using ``fancplot``:

 .. literalinclude:: code/domains_example_code
     :language: bash